|Assistant Structural Engineer|

 |The examination will consist of a written test weighted 100%.
 The minimum passing score on the written test will be 70% unless determined otherwise by the Director of Human Resources.
 Candidates must achieve a passing score to have their names placed on the eligible list.

 Candidates should report at 9:00 a.m. with the approved admission letter and a driver's license or other form of photo identification.
-Candidates may bring a quiet, cordless calculator for use during the test.
-Calculators with a typewriter keypad (QWERTY format) and calculators with wireless capability are not permitted.
-In addition, no books, study guides, cell phones, PDAs, laptops or other aids will be allowed.
+Texas Instrument-Model TI-30Xa scientific calculators will be provided.
+No books, study guides, cell phones, tablets, laptops or other aids will be allowed.